Energinet-DataHub/opengeh-edi/source/IntegrationEvents/documents/development.md

 * `Energinet.DataHub.EnergySupplying.IntegrationsEvents`

-The package contains integration event classes for EnergySupplying domain (formerly MarketRoles)
+The package contains integration event classes for energy supplying domain (formerly market roles)

 > Information that is relevant for multiple NuGet package bundles should be written in the general [development.md](../../../documents/development.md).